chroma-core/chroma/rust/index/src/quantization/docs/BENCHMARKS.md

 | 32      | 568.0µs  | 1.17ms  | 4.05ms |

-Scaling is poor: 4x threads yields 2.6x navigate latency, 1.7x spawn latency.
 Four layers of lock contention stack up:

 1. **Rust `RwLock`** -- `Arc<RwLock<usearch::Index>>` wraps all operations.
 Spawns/drops take exclusive locks and block all concurrent navigates.
 Removing this lock gave 10-18% faster navigate and 24-33% faster spawn with no recall impact (see `usearch_concurrency_findings.md`).
 2. `**global_mutex_**` (USearch `index.hpp`) -- A `std::mutex` protecting `max_level`_ and `entry_slot`_.
 Every `add()` holds it exclusively, blocking all concurrent `add()` and `search()` calls.
 This is the single biggest bottleneck because navigate dominates runtime and every spawn serializes against all navigates.